Schlein: “Meloni will be a disappointment. Either the Pd changes or it’s finished”-breakinglatest.news-Breaking Latest News

 Schlein’s warning: “The Democratic Party must change or it’s finished”

 Giorgia Meloni “will be yet another disappointment for those who voted for her.
-The right has not grown, it still has its twelve million voters who relied first on Berlusconi, then on Salvini and now on Meloni.
+The right has not grown, it still has its twelve million voters who first entrusted themselves to Berlusconi, then to Salvini and now to Meloni.
 Even though they are divided.
 It’s up to us to explode those contradictions”.
 This was stated by the candidate for the secretariat of the Democratic Party, Elly Schlein, in an interview with Aldo Cazzullo for Corriere della Sera.

 Regarding the divisions within the opposition, Schlein points out that “we all have a duty to build the most right-wing alternative government in Republican history.
 But first the Pd needs to go back up.
 Changing everything: faces, vision and method: you don’t need to change just the names and keep the wrong method.
 Enough with the co-optation.
 Let’s open up to women, to young people, to the best energies.
 We choose new leaders based on expertise, not loyalty.”